Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

-Extracting medial mesh from Q-MDF consists of a two-stage operation: (1) extracting a watertight thin sheet manifold containing the entire medial axis, and (2) shrinking this shape to 0 volume to approximate the medial axis. \modi{The final medial axis transform is constructed from this medial membrane, with the associated radius information for each vertex retrieved from the SDF.}
+Extracting the medial mesh from Q-MDF involves two main stages: (1) generating a watertight thin-sheet manifold that encloses the entire medial axis and (2) collapsing this structure to zero volume to approximate the medial surface. \modi{The final medial axis transform is then constructed from this medial membrane, with the radius at each vertex retrieved from the SDF.}

-\paragraph{$\epsilon$ covering extraction} Inspired by \cite{hou2023robust}, the initial mesh is computed using the conventional marching cubes method~\cite{lorensen1998marching} to extract the $\epsilon$-iso surface of the Q-MDF, resulting in a watertight representation that covers the entire medial axis.
-It is worth noting that, for a standard Q-MDF, the value is exactly 0 at the medial axis.
-When $\epsilon$ is small enough, the reconstructed $\epsilon$ coverage is homotopy equivalent to the medial axis, so as to the original shape.
-However, for the deep Q-MDF obtained from joint training, the value at the medial axis is not always zero, thus the value of $\epsilon$ should not be too small.
-In practice, $\epsilon$ is also relevant to marching cube depth.
-In our implementation, when the depth is 8, setting $\epsilon$ to 0.005 is suitable for most circumstances.
+\paragraph{$\epsilon$-Covering Extraction} Since the medial structure is represented by a UDF, it typically forms non-manifold geometry that cannot be directly extracted using standard Marching Cubes, which is primarily designed for closed surfaces represented by SDFs.
+Following the optimization-based DCUDF method~\cite{hou2023robust}, we first compute an initial mesh using the conventional Marching Cubes algorithm~\cite{lorensen1998marching} to extract the $\epsilon$-isosurface of Q-MDF.
+This results in a watertight envelope that fully covers the entire medial axis and serves as the starting point for subsequent volume collapse.

-\paragraph{Shrink to medial axis} After obtaining the $\epsilon$ iso-surface of Q-MDF, this volumetric thin sheet should shrink to zero volume to approximate the real medial axis, a non-manifold curved surface.
-This mapping $\pi$ is obtained through the following optimization:
+\paragraph{Medial Axis Contraction} After obtaining the $\epsilon$-isosurface of Q-MDF, the double covering is contracted to zero volume to approximate the true medial axis, which is a non-manifold curved surface. \re{To facilitate this process, we first apply tetrahedralization to the double covering, forming a closed volume that encapsulates the medial region.
+We then optimize a vertex mapping $\pi$ that adjusts vertex positions while preserving the original topological connectivity by minimizing the following energy:}

-where $\mathcal{S}_\epsilon$ indicates the $\epsilon$ iso-surface and $Vol(\mathcal{S}_\epsilon)$ is the volume of it.
-The second term is a surface Laplacian constraint.
-The weight $w(v)$ of a vertex $v$ is inversely correlated with the total area of the adjacent triangles, as defined in \cite{hou2023robust}.
-Here, $\mathcal{N}(v)$ denotes the one-ring neighboring vertices of $v$.
+where $\mathcal{S}_\epsilon$ denotes the $\epsilon$-isosurface and $\text{Vol}(\mathcal{S}_\epsilon)$ measures the interior volume it encloses.
+The first term $f_q(\pi(v))$ encourages vertices to move toward local minima of the learned Q-MDF.
+The second term promotes volume shrinkage toward zero, driving the surface to converge more rapidly to the true medial axis.
+The third term acts as a surface Laplacian regularizer that enforces local smoothness of the contracted geometry.
+The vertex weight $w(v)$ is inversely proportional to the total area of the triangles incident to $v$, and $\mathcal{N}(v)$ denotes the one-ring neighborhood of $v$.